phase-0/phase-0/ee/cerys-clarke/sprint5-reflection.md

 I feel like I moved through this sprint quicker than the previous one and I think my understanding of javascript is improiving.
 I feel like I can understand whats going on with javascript when its explained, but I am still a but unsure on writing code on my own, however it is improving.
 I don't feel too worried about this at the moment because I can see myself learning and getting better as i progress, I just need some more practise for it all to come together in my head, and stay there.
 Next sprint I want to keep improving my javascript skills so that I feel more confident with it.
+Keep working with this focus and using time blocks.